Danderson123/primers-containers/README.md

 Task for the Primers for Predocs containers session on 18th January 2023.

+## Singularity

+Singularity is a tool that allows us to create and run software containers and greatly improves the portability and reproducibility of our analyses.

 ## Setup

 1) Log into the virtual machine as described by the course instructions.